-Nationalists back in power in Catalonia, say target independence
+Catalan nationalists back in power, target secession in challenge to Sanchez

 He called on Sanchez, an untested lawmaker who has never been in government, to meet and talk about Catalonia’s future.

-“President Pedro Sanchez let’s talk, let’s deal with this question, let’s take risks, you and us.
-We need to sit around the same table and negotiate, government to government.”
+“Let’s talk, let’s deal with this question, let’s take risks, you and us.
+We need to sit around the same table and negotiate, government to government,” he said.

-Sanchez, whom parliament backed as new prime minister on Friday as it kicked Rajoy out in an unlikely alliance of mainstream Socialists, hard-leftists and Catalan and Basque nationalists, will have a very slim majority in parliament.
+Sanchez, who secured the backing of an unlikely alliance of mainstream Socialists, hard-leftists and Catalan and Basque nationalists to bring down Rajoy, has the slimmest parliamentary majority since the birth of Spanish democracy in 1975.

-Socialists only hold 84 seats in the 350-member assembly, which could make any bold move on the economic or political front - including on Catalonia - difficult.
+His Socialists hold just 84 seats in the 350-member assembly, which could make any bold move on the economic or political front - including on Catalonia - difficult.

 He has already said he would stick to the 2018 budget crafted by Rajoy’s conservatives.